 Escape the hustle and bustle of the City with a visit to Point Lonsdale.
-Point Lonsdale is a beautiful sea side town just over 100kms from Melbourne.
+Point Lonsdale is a beautiful seaside town just over 100kms from Melbourne.

 Point Lonsdale is one of the Headlands (along with Point Nepean) that frame the Rip or the heads, the only entrance for shipping coming into the port of Melbourne.
-It is a beautiful place to visit, to stop and have a coffee, for the kids to play at the large playground, and a magical place to walk.
+It is a beautiful place to visit, to stop and have a coffee, for the kids to play at the large playground and a magical place to walk.

 The trail is called ‘the quality of life trail’ it is a walking, jogging, and cycling trail that connects Queenscliff to Point Lonsdale, (or the locals may argue connects Point Lonsdale to Queenscliff.

-The local decided that they wanted encourage locals and tourists alike to enjoy the area, whilst getting fit and healthy and the 5.5km long, largely flat trail was the outcome.
+The local decided that they wanted to encourage locals and tourists alike to enjoy the area, whilst getting fit and healthy and the 5.5km long, largely flat trail was the outcome.
 The trail is great for people of any fitness level, whether prams, cyclists, joggers or people wanting a more leisurely stroll.
 The trail is 5.5kms one way or 11kms return.

-On my recent walk as I journeyed along snug in my beanie, gloves and warm coat, I watched in awe the amazing men and women climbing into the icy water with nothing more than bathers and a swimming cap to keep them warm.
+On my recent walk, as I journeyed along snug in my beanie, gloves and warm coat, I watched in awe the amazing men and women climbing into the icy water with nothing more than bathers and a swimming cap to keep them warm.
 There were many other people braving the cold water on surf and body boards.